New Viewpoint and Algorithms for Water-Filling Solutions in Wireless Communications: Introduction

-{In most of existing work,} the first step in obtaining a water-filling solution for an optimization problem is to find the Karush-Kuhn-Tucker (KKT) conditions and manipulate them into a recognizable format which is usually referred to as the water-filling solution.
+In many conventional works, the first step in obtaining a water-filling solution for an optimization problem is to find the Karush-Kuhn-Tucker (KKT) conditions and manipulate them into a recognizable format which is usually referred to as the water-filling solution.
 KKT conditions are necessary conditions for the optimization, and are also sufficient if the problem is convex \cite{Boyd04}.
 While KKT conditions determine the optimal solutions, their initial formats are implicit and do not provide information in how to achieve the optimal solution values.
 Thus, sophisticated mathematical manipulations are needed to transform them into a water-filling structure.

-As communication systems and optimization problems get more complicated, the corresponding KKT conditions also become more complicated, both in mathematical complexity and in the number of equations. {Manipulating the KKT conditions into a recognizable format may become very difficult.} First, the large number of complicated KKT conditions hinder efficient manipulations and clear understanding of their physical meaning in terms of water-filling structure.
-Furthermore, the derived water-filling solutions may not have compact and systematic format to allow the development of {water-filling algorithms in an effective and unified manner}.
+As communication systems and optimization problems get more complicated, the corresponding KKT conditions also become more complicated, both in mathematical complexity and in the number of equations.
+Manipulating the KKT conditions into a recognizable format may become very difficult.
+First, the large number of complicated KKT conditions hinder efficient manipulations and clear understanding of their physical meaning in terms of water-filling structure.
+Moreover, the derived water-filling solutions may not have compact and systematic format to allow the development of water-filling algorithms in an effective and unified manner.